CSCfi/csc-user-guide/docs/apps/python.md

 ## Using science area-specific Python modules

-If you need a newer version of Python, or a wider set of Python packages, Puhti and Mahti has several pre-installed modules containing Python environments made for different science areas:
+If you need a newer version of Python, or a wider set of Python packages, Puhti and Mahti have several pre-installed modules containing Python environments made for different science areas:

 * [python-data](python-data.md) - for data analytics and machine learning